MarksonChen/NeuroDatabasesSearchApp/README.md

 # NeuroDatabasesSearchApp [In Progress]
+About this assignment:
+1. Below is description of our project.
+2. Examples of calling API from java are five Main files under src/app, each contains a method is made by one teammate that call from API and get results.

 A simple Java application that combines multiple neuroscience databases into one search result!

 ### Included Databases: